AI-sandbox/hyperPop/README.md

 Required packages can be installed by running `pip install -r requirements.txt`

 # Evaluation Using Pretrained Models
 In our paper, we report results on fully connected (MLP) and variational autoencoder (VAE) models.
 We provide pretrained versions of these models for users to run inference on their own datasets.

+First, download the [pretrained models](https://drive.google.com/file/d/1se3PHBgG44M_kpzG3WXiPOAzHWtIUsiA/view?usp=sharing) into the `pretrained_models/` folder in this directory, and expand the file.

 The script to run these models is found in `bin/run_hyp_model.py`.
 The options for this script are as follows:
 - `--input_vcf`: The input VCF file consisting of SNP data for the relevant samples.
 These should contain the 500,000 SNPs in order as detailed in THIS FILE (hg19 coordinates).
 - `--labels`: Text file containing the labels assigned to each data point.
 Should have one value per line.
 Labels can be numerical or categorical.
 - `--model_type`: Which model to use.
 Choices are `HypVAE` (hyperbolic VAE model) or `HypMLP` (hyperbolic MLP model).